top of page

 Graduate Research Assistants

-MiKaila (she/her) is a third-year Master's student in the Human Development and Family Science program at Purdue University from DuBois, Pennsylvania.
-She received her Bachelors of Science from Slippery Rock University of Pennsylvania in Psychology with a concentration in Neuroscience.
-She enjoys working in the Relationships & Health Lab as she explores her research interests in how stressors that occur across different life course stages influence the psychoneuroimmunological and biobehavioral health outcomes in aging couples, and how relational dynamics either buffer or exacerbate stresses adverse health outcomes.
-In her free time, MiKaila loves hiking outdoors, trying new coffee shops, facetiming her friends and family back home, and spending time with two cats: Juniper & Briar.
+MiKaila (she/her) recently graduated with her Master's degree in Human Development and Family Science at Purdue University.
+She was born and raised in DuBois, Pennsylvania and received her Bachelors of Science from Slippery Rock University of Pennsylvania in Psychology with a concentration in Neuroscience in 2022.
+Her research interests are how stressors that occur across different life course stages influence the psychoneuroimmunological and biobehavioral health outcomes in aging couples, and how relational dynamics either buffer or exacerbate stresses adverse health outcomes.
+In her free time, MiKaila loves trying new fitness classes, crafting, facetiming her friends and family back home, and spending time with two cats: Juniper & Briar.

 Carly (she/her) is a third-year Doctor of Audiology (AuD) student from Indianapolis, IN.
 She received her Bachelors of Science degree in Speech Language and Hearing Sciences from Purdue University in May 2023.
 Carly joined the lab because she has always been interested in relationships and overall health and is eager to learn how the two interact.
 As a future audiologist, she wants to learn how the dynamics of her patients' relationships might affect their health outcomes.
 She is excited to be a part of the lab to gain knowledge that could help her future patients.
 In her free time, Carly loves to travel, workout, go to concerts, and spend time with family and friends.